Enjoying the day on Cane River

 Cane River Heritage Trail Scenic Byway

-Stretched along the banks of a winding river, explore three state historic sites, Creole plantations and museums in the Cane River National Heritage Area.
+Stretched along the banks of a winding river, explore state historic sites, Creole plantations and museums in the Cane River National Heritage Area.

 At Cane River Creole National Historical Park, see Oakland Plantation and the outbuildings of Magnolia Plantation, two of the most intact Creole plantations in the USA.
 Both were established in the 1700s and were owned and operated by the same families for 200 years.
 Today, the landscapes contain 65 historic structures surrounded by live oak trees, and visitors will experience the evolution of plantation culture from the 1780s to the 1960s.
 Topics highlighted in park programs include Creole culture, slavery, agriculture, mechanization, religion and architecture.